tor4kichi/Uncord/README.en.md

 ## Future plans

 * v0.1 Voice channel and text channel
-* v0.2 Friends and private messages (and translate other languages)
+* v0.2 Friends and private messages
 * v0.3 Server and channel management
 * v0.x (If it is undecided, if you build a bot that runs on the application ... how is it?